wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 validation and/or write phases that may require critical sections and/or fine grained locking.
 One of the difficulties of designing efficient OCC algorithms, however, is to reason about complicated read-write ordering issues due to the speculative and optimistic nature of OCC executions.
-In this article, we discuss a few race conditions that are typical to OCC, and then introduce a few ways of avoiding them.
-We hope our discussion could aid algorithm engineers to prevent certain anomalies and motivate designs of better OCC algorithms.
+In this article, we discuss a few race conditions that are typical to OCC.
+For each race condition, we propose several solutions to avoid them.
+We hope our discussion could aid algorithm engineers to prevent common fallacies while still keeping the design efficient.